ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/average-computation.md

 ## Expected Output

-This project invites you to implement a number comparison program called `average`.
+This project invites you to implement a program called `average` that performs arithmetic.
 The program accepts through its command-line a file that contains integer values encoded as text.
 If you run the program with the command `poetry run average --dir input --file numbers.txt` it produces this output: